 Since we know the power of mediation and other forms of ADR, we treat it as seriously as a trial.
 We use all the information we’ve gathered during our investigation, the discovery process, and depositions to come up with persuasive arguments and settlement demands that are grounded in the facts and Georgia law.

 Our trial attorneys excel at mediation because they prepare every claim as if it's going to trial.
 This results in immense benefits of mediation because the lawyers are prepared, the client understands the relative value of their case, and if the offer by the defendant's insurance company isn't reasonable, the experienced lawyers at Marks Law Group won't shy away from a trial.
-For a free initial consultation, contact our Decatur personal injury law firm today at 404-939-1485.

 When you have an injury claim, an experienced attorney can help you make the most of your mediation session.
 They can also protect your legal rights during mediation.
 Their training, legal experience and mediation experience can help you identify things you should avoid in your final judgment.